Automotive. Pexels Image.

 It is a subsidiary of Tata Motors, an Indian automotive giant.
 JLR has a strong commitment to innovation and sustainability, focusing on the development of electric and hybrid vehicles.

-The sales volumes presented in this article are based on the wholesale numbers, which may differ from the retail-based numbers.
+Do note that the sales volumes presented in this article are based on the wholesale numbers, which may differ from the retail-based numbers.

 Let’s look at the details!